 Endometrial carcinoma in premenopausal woman

-40 year old lady with pelvic pain and intermittent vaginal bleeding.
-Mother of 2, seen yearly by gynaecologist.
+Pelvic pain and intermittent vaginal bleeding.
+Mother of 2, seen yearly by gynecologist.
 No past medical/ surgical history.

 Loading Stack -

 Representative images from transvaginal pelvic ultrasound demonstrating severe endometrial thickening with internal vascularity.

 Differential diagnosis for these appearances are endometrial cancer vs endometrial hyperplasia.

 Endometrial hyperplasia was felt more likely given patient age, lack of predisposing factors and fact that she was seen by gynecologist a few months prior to presentation.

 The patient was urgently referred to gynecology and biopsy confirmed suspected endometrial adenocarcinoma.

 Endometrial carcinoma is most common in postmenopausal women.
 However it is also seen pre menopause especially in women with predisposing factors such as obesity, diabetes or on hormonal treatment of breast cancer.